 The heat exchanger system consists of a gas valve feeding multiple in-shot burners off a manifold.
 The burners fire into matching primary tubes.
 The primary tubes discharge into combustion plenum where gas flow converges into secondary tubes.
-The secondary tubes exit into the induced draft fan wheel inlet.
+The secondary tubes exit into the induced-draft fan wheel inlet.
 The induced fan wheel discharges into a flue passage and flue gases exit out a flue hood on the side of the unit.
-The induced draft fan motor includes a flue gas pressure switch circuit that confirms adequate wheel speed through the Integrated Gas Control (IGC) board.
-Safety switches include a Rollout Switch (located in the burner section; see Fig. 51) and a limit switch (mounted through the side of the heat exchanger cover panel [Gas Limit Switch Side Shot] and through the vestibule plate [Gas Limit Switch Down Shot]).
-(See Fig. 45.)
+The induced-draft fan motor includes a flue gas pressure switch circuit that confirms adequate wheel speed through the Integrated Gas Control (IGC) board.
+Safety switches include a Rollout Switch (at the top of the burner compartment; see Fig. 51) and a limit switch (mounted through the heat exchanger cover panel, over the tubes).
+(See Fig. 52.)